CPP-AP 3.0.1

 Program: hidden-test

-A simple program
+A simple test program for argument hiding

 Optional arguments: